questdb/questdb/CONTRIBUTING.md

 # Bugs and features

-Whether it's a bug report or feature request, you're welcome to raise **[issues](https://github.com/questdb/questdb/issues)** using respective templates.
+Whether it's a bug report or feature request, you're welcome to raise an **[issue](https://github.com/questdb/questdb/issues)** using the respective template.

 If you're not sure whether you should raise an issue, you can also join our community **[Slack channel](https://slack.questdb.io/)** and post your questions there.

 We aim to respond to your issues and questions soonest.
-If you wish to receive a faster response, we recommend you to always describe your steps and provide information about your environment in your bug reports.
-And if you're proposing a new feature, it'll help us to evaluate the priority if you explain why you need a specific feature.
+If you wish to receive a faster response, we recommend you to always describe your steps and provide information about your environment in the bug reports.
+And if you're proposing a new feature, it'll help us to evaluate the priority if you explain why you need it.

 # Navigation